 2019 TCG Fall Forum on Governance: A New Playbook

 TCG's Fall Forum on Governance is an annual leadership convening for executive and artistic leaders of TCG Member Theatres and their trustees.
 This year’s Fall Forum will be held from November 8-10, 2019, at Convene Park Avenue in New York City, with an opening event downtown that Friday evening.
-More details will be available soon, and registration will be available in mid-late August.
+Full details are available here, and registration can be accessed here.
 To visit our Fall Forum Archives, please click here.
-Photo of the 2018 Fall Forum on Governance: CultureMakers by Ryan Bourque.

 "We need what we always needed and what every artistic leader needs in a country that doesn’t provide sufficient subsidy or have a genuine respect for culture: stamina to persist; capacity for a deep interiority on one hand and a practical manipulativeness on the other; concentration to hear one’s own voice and courage to listen to it in the midst of a cacophony of other voices; toughness in the service of something that is tender, while you try to remain tender yourself; imagination, taste, risk tolerance, a nose for the audience’s subconscious hopes and fears; colleagues who can share your despair and also lift you out of it—again and again and again, because it’s a long and winding road—and reassure you, as you do them, that what you are trying to do is good and life-affirming and the one who gives up last wins."